The Cello In The Romantic Period: Style and Interpretation

 CHANGING THE BOW EARLY AS AN EXPRESSIVE AND TECHNICAL AID IN “ROMANTIC” SHIFTING

 For “romantic” shifts (where we do our glissando on the new bow), changing the bow before its rhythmically correct moment (before the music says we should) can be a very useful expressive and technical aid.
-This sounds strange so let’s look directly at some examples of this:
+It is as if the shift were a gracenote before the target (destination) note.
+In case this sounds strange, let’s look directly at some musical examples:

 Changing the bow early helps to maintain the legato line by allowing our “new bow” glissando to start earlier and thus to last longer (go slower).
 This not only makes the shift more dramatic and/or expressive but also makes finding the destination note of the shift easier.
 It is especially useful in long, very romantic (dramatic, expressive) shifts, as in the above examples, but is also very helpful even for “normal” warm romantic lyrical leaps as in this little solo from Verdi’s “La Traviata”: